 Furthermore, leadership and mentorship are strong values within the military.
 Service members are recognized for their individual performance through fitness reports, known in the civilian sector as performance evaluations.
 Only top performers are retained, and even that opportunity becomes increasingly competitive at more senior ranks.
 So, there is a lot of information in the rank of a Veteran by the time they leave service and the awards they received, all listed on their DD214.
 Ask to see it.
 Don’t make assumptions about a 2 ½ year or 22 year career.
 Consult your resources to get the flavor of their whole person concept.

-Too often in the corporate sector, Veterans are praised for their service, yet when they are offered a job, routinely they are undervalued, underutilized, and frankly, misunderstood.
+Too often in the corporate sector, Veterans are praised for their service, yet when they are offered a job, routinely they are undervalued, underutilized, and, frankly, misunderstood.

 There is no easy answer to why.
 From my experience and that of my peers, it is often the result of miscommunication and misunderstanding.
 If you’ve never served, your experience is likely limited to media portrayals and sea stories.
 Don’t let that be your only research.
-All parties share this responsibility if, in fact, their organization’s quest to employ Veterans as innovative leaders and valued contributors to their workforce is authentic.
+All parties share this responsibility if, in fact, an organization’s quest to employ Veterans as innovative leaders and valued contributors to their workforce is authentic.
 I have yet to come across a Veteran who is not willing to talk about their service and/or help their organization better understand someone else’s service.

 In today’s uncertain and trying times, organizations would be wise to seek out those senior military professionals recently transitioned to the civilian sector in order to capitalize on their skills and experience.
 Let your organization’s problems be their battlefield to plan through as you advance into the future.
 The future is not a forgone conclusion.
 It is a choice.
 You can be the decider.
 Choose to include Veterans in the front line of the future you build.